 The main advantage students will gain while competing is the network of industry professionals who will be working with successful teams on a personal level.
-Some of these professional will also be offering students employment following the completion of the C3 Competition.
+Some of these professionals will also be offering students employment following the completion of the C3 Competition.
 And did we mention the $35k that each team could receive?

 No. However, we do need for you to fill out the general information form found on the Home page by clicking “Register.”

 We acknowledge that some students may graduate sometime during the competition.
 We expect that this will encourage the students to pursue their career over their responsibilities as a team member, but we will consider allowing graduates to remain on the team on a case-by-case basis.

 No. FirePoint and its competition partners will cover the costs of travel during these periods for a limited number of student participants.